WFYY: Rhythmic contemporary as WFYY

 On July 25, 2022, it was reported that JVC applied to change WOTW's call letters to WFYY effective August 1, signaling a possible format change coming for the station.
 Multiple domains were registered for the station back in late June, including some with the branding of "Fly 103.1", suggesting a rhythmic-based format under that name, especially as new JVC Florida Director of Programming Stevie DeMann had spent much of his career in the format, previously programming WPYO and WJHM in Orlando.
-On July 29, at midnight, after playing “The Cowboy Rides Away” by George Strait, WOTW dropped the country format and began stunting with a loop of "Jam on It" by Newcleus, the song choice most likely a tribute to the longtime branding of WJHM, while promoting a change to come on August 1, at noon.
+On July 29, at midnight, after playing "The Cowboy Rides Away" by George Strait, WOTW dropped the country format and began stunting with a loop of "Jam on It" by Newcleus, the song choice most likely a tribute to the longtime branding of WJHM, while promoting a change to come on August 1, at noon.
 On July 30, the stunting shifted to a loop of songs containing the word "Party" in their titles, and on July 31, it shifted to a loop of songs with the word "Power" in their titles; both were similarly a tribute to the previous brands of WPYO.
-On August 1 at Midnight, the playlist shifted to songs with the word "Fly" in their titles, and the new WFYY callsign went into effect.
+On August 1, at midnight, the playlist shifted to songs with the word "Fly" in their titles, and the new WFYY callsign went into effect.
 At the promised time, the station flipped to a rhythmic-leaning Top 40/CHR format as "Fly 103.1", with "First Class" by Jack Harlow being the first song played.
-WFYY now competes with WXXL in their format.
-In September 2022, the country format and "The Wolf" branding returned on the station's HD2 subchannel and on streaming, replacing "Bud-FM", which carried a rock format.
+WFYY competed with WXXL in their format.
+In September 2022, the country format and "The Wolf" branding returned on the station's HD2 subchannel and on streaming, replacing "Bud FM".

+Florida Man Radio

+Despite its efforts, WFYY ultimately failed to capture the former listeners of WJHM or WPYO, carrying just a 1.3 rating in the January 2024 Nielsen Audio market ratings; while it tied with translator-fed rival W283AN/WTKS-HD2, it would ultimately be too little, too late for the format.

+On February 28, 2024, JVC announced that WFYY would assume the hot talk format heard on its HD3 subchannel and on translator W288CJ (105.5 FM) as "Florida Man Radio" beginning the following Monday, March 4.
+The "Fly" airstaff would be released with the move.